 - Gaming Lounge: You won't find Go Fish or Solitaire at this Gaming Lounge.
 This addition features games designed in SOLIDWORKS!
 Take a break, complete and network while playing pinball, arcade and console games.

 - XR Zone: In awe of the new technology and want to give it a test run?
 You now can at the XR Zone.
 This is a new, experiential area where you can try out innovations in Augmented and Virtual Reality.
-It's used to train users how to assemble, interact with, operate products and much more.
+It's used to train users on how to assemble, interact with, operate products and much more.

 We said this was a complete guide, and our guide wouldn’t truly be complete without everyone’s favorite: the Tuesday evening special event.